6Kmfi6HP/EDtunnel/README.md

 2. When deploy in worker.dev, you can set uuid in `_worker.js` file. variable name is `userID`. `wrangler.toml` file is also supported. (recommended) in case deploy in webpages, you can not set uuid in `wrangler.toml` file. in this case, you can also set uuid in `UUID` enviroment variable.

-note: `UUID` is the uuid you want to set. pages.dev and worker.dev all of them method supported, but depend on your deploy method.
+Note: `UUID` is the uuid you want to set. pages.dev and worker.dev all of them method supported, but depend on your deploy method.

 ### UUID Setting Example